simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 **My accounting software is inefficient**\
 Perhaps it's slow to start up, or perhaps certain operations are quite tedious or slow. hledger is very lightweight and fast, starting instantly and usually producing results in a fraction of a second even on old machines.
-It stores data as human-readable plain text files, where you can easily do bulk edits.
+It stores data as human-readable plain text files, which means you can easily do bulk edits.
-The command line interface means you can convert complex operations into easy commands, or build powerful automations.
+The command line interface means you can turn complex operations into easy commands, or integrate it in powerful scripts.

 **I like the idea of Plain Text Accounting, but I am finding it hard to get started.**\
 Perhaps you've struggled to get a productive Beancount setup.